Cleland Wildlife Park and Mt Lofty Summit

 Never realized Pelicans were so large!
 This one is easily my size at 4ft tall.

 There was a caretaker at Cleland Wildlife park that was walking a Dingo on a leash.
-The dingo img_2176had a muzzle on for precautionary reasons, and for each person who approached them, she’d use the opportunity to educate others on their habitats and behaviours, while you were also able to pet the dingo.
+The dingo had a muzzle on for precautionary reasons, and for each person who approached them, she’d use the opportunity to educate others on their habitats and behaviours, while you were also able to pet the dingo.
 It was awesome learning about them.
 The Dingo had remarkable soft, thick fur.
 A very beautiful coat.

 At Cleland Wildlife Park, you also were able to take photos with a Koala if you wanted one.
 I did get to hold one, and I was surprised at how short and course their hair was.
 They are also very stocky animals, solid muscle really.
 They definitely weigh more than they look!